Last Updated on May 9, 2022

 There are several abandoned mining pits where wildlife has vanished, the topsoil has eroded, and land once suitable for farming has become desolate.

-Lab grown diamonds and gems are a great sustainable alternative since they’re free of mining and exhibit the exact same optical and chemical properties as mined diamonds.
+Lab-grown diamonds and gems are a great sustainable alternative since they’re free of mining and exhibit the exact same optical and chemical properties as mined diamonds.

-- find a local jewelry maker where you can ask them about sourcing
+- find a local jewelry maker where you can ask them about sourcing and fair trade jewelry

-- look for recycled and upcycled aspects
+- look for recycled jewelry as well as upcycled aspects

 - use local gemstone mines with sustainable practices.
 Did you know you can go digging for diamonds in Arkansas?
 It’s a huge field and you’re given a shovel.
 The Uncle Sam diamond was found there – the largest diamond, over 40 carats, ever found in the US.